typestack/class-transformer/README.md

 // }
 ```

-## Working with nested objects[⬆](#table-of-contents)
+## Working with nested objects [⬆](#table-of-contents)

 When you are trying to transform objects that have nested objects,
-its required to known what type of object you are trying to transform.
+`class-transformer` needs to know the types of the objects you are trying to transform.
 Since Typescript does not have good reflection abilities yet,
-we should implicitly specify what type of object each property contain.
+we should explicitly specify the object types of each property.
-This is done using `@Type` decorator.
+This is done using the `@Type` decorator.

-Lets say we have an album with photos.
-And we are trying to convert album plain object to class object:
+Lets say we have an album with photos, and we are trying to convert the plain album object to a class object:

 ```typescript
 import { Type, plainToClass } from 'class-transformer';